cloudevents/spec/http-protocol-binding.md

 to [Structured Content Mode](#32-structured-content-mode) and [Binary Content Mode](#31-binary-content-mode) within the part, respectively named _structured part_ and _binary part_.

-Every part of the HTTP envelope MUST be or a _structured part_ or a _binary part_.
+Every part of the HTTP envelope MUST be either a _structured part_ or a _binary part_.

 #### 3.4.1.
 HTTP Content-Type